Companhia Siderurgica Nacional ADR (SID) Stock: Tracking the Weekly Performance - News Heater

 Sponsored

-The average price suggested by analysts for SID is $2.96, which is -$0.3 below the current market price.
-The public float for SID is 1.33B, and currently, shorts hold a 0.21% of that float.
-The average trading volume for SID on November 20, 2023 was 1.83M shares.
+The average price recommended by analysts for Companhia Siderurgica Nacional ADR (SID) is $2.96, which is -$0.14 below the current market price.
+The public float for SID is 1.33B and currently, short sellers hold a 0.21% of that float.
+On November 27, 2023, SID’s average trading volume was 1.94M shares.

 SID) stock’s latest price update

-Companhia Siderurgica Nacional ADR (NYSE: SID)’s stock price has soared by 8.67 in relation to previous closing price of 3.00.
-Nevertheless, the company has seen a gain of 29.37% in its stock price over the last five trading days.
+The stock price of Companhia Siderurgica Nacional ADR (NYSE: SID) has plunged by -4.02 when compared to previous closing price of 3.23, but the company has seen a 4.38% gain in its stock price over the last five trading sessions.
 InvestorPlace reported 2023-09-19 that Finding undervalued stocks is one of the key strategies for successful investing.
 Undervalued stocks are those that trade below their intrinsic value, meaning that the market has not fully recognized their “true potential.

 Stock Fundamentals for SID